For the complete documentation index, see llms.txt. This page is also available as Markdown.

 This guide walks you through integrating the Web SDK with ComplyCube workflows.

-For a quick copy-paste example, use our integration assistantarrow-up-right.
+For a quick copy-paste example, use our integration assistant.

 Integration flow